-As the pandemic brought conferences, field events, networking and in-person sales calls to a halt, marketers doubled down on webinars and virtual events.
+As the pandemic brought conferences, roadshows, networking and in-person sales calls to a halt, marketers doubled down on webinars and virtual events.
 According to research from Statista, between February and March 2020, the number of B2B brands offering webinars grew by 36 percent.
 Webinars and virtual events quickly became the only game in town, and the market was flooded with them, making it harder to come up with a standout offering.
 Suddenly, Zoom fatigue became a thing.

 At the same time, people were being bombarded with digital promotions.
 New data shows that the average number of sales emails sent out has doubled since the start of the pandemic.
 Sales phone calls are up 65%; marketing emails are 32% more frequent and ad spend is up 52%.
 This information overload, combined with longer hours-- 48.5 more minutes per day compared to pre-pandemic workdays--has contributed to a rise in burnout.
 In our own Banzai mini-poll, 74% of respondents reported feeling burnt out at least once a week.